euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 ### Lookup table

 - We take the information from a given set of sentences and tag each word with its corresponding PoS.
-Then a lookup table is filled, basically a frequency distribution matrix, with the columns being the possible PoS, the rows being each word in the sentences,
+- Then a lookup table is filled, basically a frequency distribution matrix,
+	-  with the columns being the possible PoS;
+	-  the rows being each word in the sentences; and the row, column value being the frequency of usage in the corresponding PoS column.

+This means there are words that could fall into two PoS categories but would be identified by the highest frequency.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjE1MzkyMDldfQ==
+eyJoaXN0b3J5IjpbNzUzNjMwODUyXX0=
 -->